 Who?
-The graduate comprehensive examinations in music (written and oral) are required of all candidates for the Master of Music and Master of Music Therapy degrees.
+The graduate comprehensive examinations in music (written and oral) are required of all candidates for both the Master of Music and the Master of Music Therapy degrees.

 Why?
 For Master of Music candidates, the examinations provide an opportunity for the student to demonstrate thorough knowledge of their applied area (including pedagogy and literature), core academic concepts in music history and theory, and professional competencies as they relate to their applied area.
 For Master of Music Therapy candidates, the examinations allow the student to demonstrate synthesis of wide-ranging knowledge from music, music therapy, and related area studies.

 What?
 The examinations are comprehensive and are based primarily, but not exclusively, on the content of the student's graduate course of study.
 The student is encouraged to contact the members of their graduate committee to discuss specific content and format of the examinations.

 Standards.
 All students must demonstrate (1) depth of knowledge and understanding consistent with the highest standards of graduate study in music or music therapy; (2) the ability to write clearly and convincingly; (3) the ability to synthesize varied thoughts into a cohesive discussion.
 Master of Music candidates must also demonstrate both the ability to draw connecions between historical, theoretical, and performance practice issues and advanced analytical skills.
 Master of Music Therapy candidates must demonstrate the ability to connect the literature of the disciplines represented within the course of study and to derive clinical inferences from those connections.